 The Study also demonstrated a clear correlation between media literacy levels in individuals and media literacy policy implemented institutionally.
 More generally, there is a broad correlation between individual media literacy competence and Environmental Factors.
 However, the Study suggests that individual competence is a significant determining factor only when a certain threshold of environmental support has been met.
-If there is no formal strategy for the fostering of a media literacy policy in countries with correspondingly high levels of media literacy can provide a powerful model for less advanced populations.
+If there is no formal strategy for the fostering of a media literate population, then that population is unlikely to be media literate.
+The Study demonstrates that media literacy policy in countries with correspondingly high levels of media literacy can provide a powerful model for less advanced populations.